Welcome to the Great Northern Railway Historical Society!

 Given all the work and effort that has been put into place, it is certainly disappointing.
 We know that the site is incredibly special to fans of the Great Northern Railway.
 Clearly this is unfortunate for both the members of the GNRHS as well as for the host site.

-To get this urgent notice included in the March GNRHS mailing, we are creating it without any clear answer to what happens next.
-The instant that the GNRHS Board became aware of the situation alternative plans were being explored.
+The instant that the GNRHS Board became aware of the situation, alternative plans were explored.
 The Glacier National Park area has hosted previous GNRHS conventions, including East Glacier (1984, 2010), Whitefish (1990), and Kalispell (2006).
-It is even possible that events might transpire to find a quick buyer and we may even be able to return to Essex.
+However a feasible alternative could not be found under the circumstances.